 Under Connecticut law, if an employee is injured at work, he or she may be entitled to benefits from his or her employer’s workers’ compensation insurer.
-There are strict deadlines employees must comply with in filing claims, however, and if they fail to meet these deadlines, they may waive the right to recover.
-Additionally, employers often try to deny claims by arguing that an employee’s injury did not occur in the course and scope of his or her work, or by asserting that a person is an independent contractor, not an employee.
+There are strict deadlines that employees must comply with in filing claims, however.
+Failing to meet these deadlines could mean that they waive the right to recover.
+Additionally, employers often try to deny claims by arguing that an employee’s injury did not occur in the course and scope of his or her work, or by asserting that a person is an independent contractor and not an employee.
 An employee who presents a successful claim may be granted benefits for wage loss and medical expenses.
-In addition to seeking workers’ compensation benefits, our personal injury lawyers can help Plainville and Bristol residents pursue third-party claims based on work injuries when appropriate.
+In addition to seeking workers’ compensation benefits, our personal injury lawyers can help central Connecticut residents to pursue third-party claims based on work injuries when appropriate.

-Although end-of-life decisions can be a difficult topic, it is prudent for all people to engage in estate planning to protect their rights and the rights of their loved ones.
+Although end-of-life decisions can be a difficult topic, it is wise for everyone to engage in estate planning to protect their rights and the rights of their loved ones.
 Wills, powers of attorney, living wills, and the appointment of health care agents are powerful tools to make sure your wishes are followed.
-We are happy to consult with you about these matters, to ensure that your plans are realized after you’re gone.
-But if you have to administer a loved one’s estate, or if the plans left behind by a love one were unclear, or if someone is challenging those plans, an experienced litigator can be of help.Business Litigation
+We are happy to consult about these matters to ensure that plans will be realized after you’re gone.
+But if you have to administer a loved one’s estate, if the plans left behind by a loved one were unclear, or if someone is challenging those plans, an experienced litigator can be incredibly valuable.

 Consult a Dedicated Lawyer to Protect Your Interests